KhayaDillon/rails-js-reading-list-manager-project/planner.md

   Criteria
 Via jQuery and an Active Model Serialization...

-Must render at least one index page
+Must render at least one index resource
   -user's shelves
-Must render at least one show page (ex, Next link) -shelf show page
+Must render at least one show resource (ex, Next link) -shelf show page
 Must reveal at least one has-many relationship
   -shelf has many shelved_books